Kasun1Don/leadmanagement_CRUD_API/readme.md

 ## Roadmap of Features

 1. Flask Migrations to preserve new data instead of dropping all tables
-2. Front end (resolving javascript issues)
+2. Front end (resolving javascript issues - run in firefox)